gptscript-ai/gptscript/docs/docs/03-tools/09-code-tool-guidelines.md

 ### `tool.gpt` or `agent.gpt` file

 Every repo should have a `tool.gpt` or `agent.gpt` file.
 This is the main logic of the tool.
+If both files exist, GPTScript will use the `agent.gpt` file and ignore the `tool.gpt` file.
 Your repo can have other `.gpt` files that are referenced by the main file, but there must be a `tool.gpt` or `agent.gpt` file present.

 Under most circumstances, this file should live in the root of the repo.